-The BuChart parser has been deprecated and replaced by SUPPLE: The Sheffield University Prolog Parser for Language Engineering.
-BuChart will be removed from future versions of GATE and so users are encouraged to upgrade applications to use SUPPLE.
+The BuChart parser has been removed and replaced by SUPPLE: The Sheffield University Prolog Parser for Language Engineering.
+If you have an application which uses BuChart and wish to upgrade to a later version of GATE than 3.1 you must upgrade your application to use SUPPLE.

 SUPPLE is a bottom-up parser that constructs syntax trees and logical forms for English sentences.
 The parser is complete in the sense that every analysis licensed by the grammar is produced.
 In the current version only the 'best' parse is selected at the end of the parsing process.
 The English grammar is implemented as an attribute-value context free grammar which consists of subgrammars for noun phrases (NP), verb phrases (VP), prepositional phrases (PP), relative phrases (R) and sentences (S).
 The semantics associated with each grammar rule allow the parser to produce logical forms composed of unary predicates to denote entities and events (e.g., chase(e1), run(e2)) and binary predicates for properties (e.g. lsubj(e1,e2)).
 Constants (e.g., e1, e2) are used to represent entity and event identifiers.
-The GATE SUPPLE Wrapper stores syntactic infomation produced by the parser in the gate document in the form of: SyntaxTreeNodes which are used to display the parsing tree when the sentence is 'edited'; 'parse' annotations containing a bracketed representation of the parser; and 'semantics' annotations that contains the logical forms produced by the parser.
+The GATE SUPPLE Wrapper stores syntactic infomation produced by the parser in the gate document in the form of parse annotations containing a bracketed representation of the parse; and semantics annotations that contains the logical forms produced by the parser.
+It also produces SyntaxTreeNode annotations that allow viewing of the parse tree for a sentence (see section 9.12.4).